Frequently Asked Questions

 What is the fee to apply for the IROCC program?

 The IROCC application fee is $75 for one firearm type, or $100 for both Revolver and Semi-Automatic.
+These application fees are the only funds collected to operate the program.
+The IROCC program is set up as a not-for-profit, and receives no state or federal funding.

 May I use my last department qualification for the initial IROCC firearm qualification?